RinieH/azure-docs/articles/security/fundamentals/production-network.md

 The Azure DNS servers are located at multiple datacenter facilities.
 The Azure DNS implementation incorporates a hierarchy of secondary and primary DNS servers to publicly resolve Azure customer domain names.
 The domain names usually resolve to a CloudApp.net address, which wraps the virtual IP (VIP) address for the customer’s service.
 Unique to Azure, the VIP that corresponds to internal dedicated IP (DIP) address of the tenant translation is done by the Microsoft load balancers responsible for that VIP.

-Azure is hosted in geographically distributed Azure datacenters within the US, and it's built on state-of-the-art routing platforms that implement robust, scalable architectural standards.
+Azure is hosted in geographically distributed Azure datacenters, and it's built on state-of-the-art routing platforms that implement robust, scalable architectural standards.
 Among the notable features are:

 - Multiprotocol Label Switching (MPLS)-based traffic engineering, which provides efficient link utilization and graceful degradation of service if there is an outage.
 - Networks are implemented with “need plus one” (N+1) redundancy architectures or better.